 To estimate your tax, start with 90% of sales price, less $50k exemption, times the millage rate.
 Example: (90% x $300k)-$50k = $220k valuation x 15.1 millage = $3,322 tax.

-Although Brevard has NEVER sustained a direct hit in recorded
+Although Brevard has NEVER suffered a direct hit in recorded history,

-history, the turmoil created by an unusually active hurricane season in
+the nearby turmoil created by an unusually active hurricane season

 more responsible insurance rules from the legislature.
 You can cut